 The rate of diffusion or effusion can be assumed to be directly proportional to the root mean square speed or any other average speed.

-where u1 and u2 are the RMS value of the gas molecules.
+where u1 and u2 are the RMS velocity of the gas.

-PV = RT and m N = M = molar mass of the gas.
+PV = RT and m N = M = molar mass.

 Application of graham’s law in real life